WHAT IS ACADEMIC MISCONDUCT?

 - The student is reminded of the school’s Academic Integrity Policy and the IB categories of academic misconduct.

-- If the student is found guilty of academic misconduct, they may or may not be given the opportunity to re-do the work in question (this decision is made at the discretion of the teacher).
+- If the student is unable to verify the authenticity of their work, they may or may not be given the opportunity to re-do the work in question (this decision is made at the discretion of the teacher).

 - If the student is not given the opportunity to re-do the work, then the student receives a zero for the given work.